frkatona/ObsidianSync/Music/Eric Performance.md

 	4. A for a bit, A#, G
 6. Chorus
 ### 5. **Landline**
 (political)
-	(halfway between pennsyltucky and {-})**
+(halfway between pennsyltucky and {asdf})
 1. Intro
 2. Verse 1
 	1. D, F, D, F + G
 3. Chorus
 	1. G, Bb, C, G (E->F) (x3)
 	2. last time, go from the C into slidey-post chorus
 4. Slidey post-chorus
 	1. (a lot like the Hypnostate Chorus...just kinda jam as though it's Cm starting on F)
 	2. slidey (F to G# to F to C)
 	3. F-->G, A#, F, C x2
 	4. A (~4 bars) G->F->E->D
 5. Verse 2 (slower)
 6. Chorus
 7. Slidey part
 	1. kinda like the chorus just a little bit
 	2. A
 8. Verse chords
 9. Outro
 	1. vocalizations with A#, A
 	2. End on D

 ### 6. **Pain, Panic, Worry, and Woe**
 1. Intro ()